 A medical diagnosis may help to embrace why one behaves, moves, or thinks a certain way, but it definitely does not define who an individual is at the core.

-*This post contains affiliate links, helping me support my family at no extra cost to you.
+*This post contains affiliate links, meaning I make a commission on purchases made at no extra cost to you.
 Thank you for your support!

 What is ADHD?